The Best BJJ GIs in 2024

 BJJ Gi History

 The Gi is not specific to Brazilian Jiu-Jitsu.
-Actually, the Gi, or Kimono was the traditional outfit of the Japanese samurai.
+The Gi, or Kimono was the traditional outfit of the Japanese samurai.
 In those days, different colored Gi’s demonstrated affiliation with different clans.
 Those Gi’s were nothing like the ones we know today, though.
 The modern concept of the Gi is mainly due to Judo’s founder, Dr. Jigoro Kano.
 His modifications resulted in a tighter Gi, that fit better and was also sawn differently.

 This model of the Gi is what we still have today, with certain small modifications.
 Actually, Gis for different martial arts has the same base but different specifications.
 Compared to Kano’s model, the BJJ Gi has tighter sleeves and is made from a much sturdier material.

 In the beginning, BJJ only had white Gis, just like Judo.
-It was somewhere around the 1970s that people started experimenting with different colored Gis.
+It was somewhere around the 1970s that people started experimenting with different colored GIs.
 As the competitive scene of Jiu-Jitsu grew, so did the interest of different businesses.
 This, in turn, resulted in the first patches of sponsors appearing to the Gis of competitors.
 As we all know, today’s BJJ Gi variations are endless, although only a few fit competition requirements.

 What is a good BJJ GI?